KensoDev/gong/README.md

 ### `gong slack`

 Send a message to a slack channel, tagging the issue you are working on

-### `gong create`

-Create a ticket, automatically giving you an id and starting to work on the issue.

 ### `gong next/pick`